0x4A42/dota_draft_simulator/README.md

 1. Download and extract the code.
 2. Navigate the command line to the code (go inside src/drafting to where the .java files are).
-3. Compile the code. *(See below if unsure how to!)
+3. Compile the code.
+(See below if unsure how to!)
-4. Run the code using the command 'java drafting.Drafter'.
+4. Run the code using the command 'java drafting.Drafter' within the 'src' directory.
 6. Have fun!

 Run the following commands to compile the code (works best following this order):